VisualFP/docs/SA/design_concept/content/poc/architecture.typ

 Splitting the backend into these three components isolates the #ac("UI") from the business logic, making either easily replaceable.

-The #ac("UI") component is described in more detail in @ui, the translation component in @translation-layer and the inference engine is described in
+The #ac("UI") component is described in more detail in @ui, the translation component in @translation-layer and the inference engine in
 @type-inference.